Bar Harbor voters approve $58M school construction bond

 Bar Harbor voters Tuesday approved a $58 million bond request to construct a new school to replace the current Conners Emerson School.

-The measure passed 1,005 votes to 502 votes.
+The measure passed 1,005 to 502.
 The approval of the bond will allow the project to move ahead but town officials will have to put the project out to bid for construction, which likely will take a couple of years.

 Built in the 1950s, Conners Emerson School is a K through 8 school split into two buildings with a host of problems.
 School officials have said the current buildings have little-to-no insulation in classroom walls, outdated boilers, insufficient air exchange, inadequate water pipes, and leaky roofs that need frequent repair.
 This past winter, the school library was closed indefinitely because of poor air quality caused by water leaking into the library walls.